ga-wdi-boston/wdi_8_express_jade/README.md

 Now, when we run our server, Stylus will compile our `style.styl` file and create+write equivalent css to a file in the same directory called `style.css`.

-We aren't done yet tho.
+We aren't done yet though.
 We still need to link to our to-be-created stylesheet in our `layout.jade`.

 With this line insert into the head of our template, we should see style and color breathed into our contacts page: